matt-mich/AI_Assignment_2/README.md

 1)	Each turn, give your agent a movement number between 0 and 8, corresponding to the following table (Note that a value of 4 will make the agent stand still for the turn):
 ![Directions](readme_imgs/directions.png)

+    * All you have to do is find the player_move line in simulation_runner.py, and change it from None to the move you want to make that turn.

  2) You will be given a set of scenarios that can be created by modifying global variables.
 You're task will be to accomplish the given task in that scenario.

 ### Scenarios